-Make a concerted effort to find the name of someone in the specific department that you are interested in contacting (try using a company website or LinkedIn to find a specific contact).
+Make an effort to find the name of someone specific in the department that you are interested in contacting.
+(Try using a company website or LinkedIn to find a specific contact.)
 Using the person's name lends a personal touch to the message.

 How to Follow a Salutation

 If you know the person well enough to be on a first-name basis (a current colleague or supervisor, for example), follow the salutation with their first name only.

 If you don't know the person well, use Mr./Ms. Lastname, or Mr./Ms. Firstname Lastname.
 If your contact has a gender-neutral name (such as Taylor Brown) and you are unsure whether you are addressing a woman or a man, follow the opening term with the person's full name ("Dear Taylor Brown").

 For a potential employer or supervisor, always use Mr. or Ms. (Mrs. or Miss are appropriate only when you know if the woman is married or single) unless you have been specifically asked to use the person's first name.

 You can use the appropriate gender title (such as "Sir" or "Madam") if you know the gender of the person but not their name.
-While you should always address your letters as specifically as possible if you can't obtain the person's gender, you can use their first and last names: Dear Rory Smythe.
+While you should always address your letters as specifically as possible, if you can't obtain the person's gender, you can use their first and last names: Dear Rory Smythe.
 Use "Dear Sir or Madam" as a last resort.